 Marc Blythe, P.Eng.

 Ms. Aspillaga has more than 30 years of minerals industry experience in Chile and other Latin American countries.
-In the 1990’s she was manager of Bema Gold in Chile and played a key role in the development of the 5.4 million-ounce Refugio Gold Deposit and brought the Cerro Casale project to the Bema Group where a mineral reserve and resource in excess of 23 million ounces of gold, 5.8 billion pounds of copper and 58 million ounces of silver have been drilled off.
-Julia has been a manager or an advisor to management for various international companies including Mineral Resource Development (Great Britain), Yorkton Securities (Canada), Endeavour Financial (Canada), and Global Hunter Corp.
-(Canada).
-She currently participates in the IMT Exploraciones Chile Fund as a Member of the Advisory Team.
-Julia holds two degrees from the Pontifical Catholic University of Chile, one in Business Administration and the other in Education.
+In the 1990’s she was manager of Bema Gold in Chile and played a key role in the development of the 5.4 million-ounce Refugio Gold Deposit.
+Julia was also responsible for bringing the Cerro Casale project to the Bema Group, now in excess of 23 million ounces of gold.
+She also serves as an Advisor to the IMT Exploraciones Chile Fund.